The world of SaaS is extremely crowded, so you need a) a competitive edge and b) good marketing.

 - Anchor text: Keyword-rich anchor texts appear spammy, even if they point to high-quality backlinks.
 Make sure your anchors (the words that people click on when they want to get to your website) sound natural.

-- Do-follow links: Nofollow links tell Google not to consider your links as endorsements, while dofollow count as endorsements.
+- Do-follow links: Nofollow links tell Google not to consider your links as endorsements, while dofollow links count as endorsements.
 That’s why you want those dofollow links.

 Pro tips: